Current therapy mainly consists of

 Hepatocyte transplantation (transplantation of hepatic cells, i.e. hepatocytes, rather than whole liver) has been performed on a limited number of patients as an experimental therapeutic procedure (you might find some reports in the news page).
 Major limitations hampering a more generalized clinical application of this option include the transient benefit in the correction of the disorder, the need of suitable sources for cell isolation and technical problems such as criopreservation of isolated cells.

-Other treatments aiming at reducing bilirubin entero-hepatic circulation have been proposed including oral administration of calcium phosphate, cholestyramine and agar.
+reducing bilirubin entero-hepatic circulation have been proposed including oral administration of calcium phosphate, cholestyramine and agar.
 During 2007 results of a clinical trial using oral administration of Orlistat have been published.
 These data indicated an increased fecal excretion of fat and unconjugated bilirubin with concomitant decreased levels of plasmatic unconjugated bilirubin.

 Gene therapy is considered a promising experimental option.
 During 2017-2018 several clinical trials have been proposed (you might find more information in the Gene Therapy Clinical Trials page below)